omerfaruknehir/CursedGraphics.Old/README.md

-# CursedGraphics
+# CursedGraphics [Old]
- A simple graphic library to make console applications with Python.
+ A simple graphic library similar to Windows Forms for making console applications with Python.